My name is Logan and this is my blog.

 Let me tell you...
 I was not feeling good AT ALL reading it.

-I was extremely frustrated because I felt like I did not have much freedom in terms of design with what Wordpress, Elementor, and the theme was offering...
+I was extremely frustrated because I felt like I did not have much freedom in terms of design with what Wordpress, Elementor, and the theme were offering...

 From that day, I promise myself it would be the first and last bad review I get from a work I do.